 He and his wife, along with their daughter and two grandchildren, survived by hiding under their front porch.
 Friends down the street who did the same weren't so lucky — Stewart said he pulled out the bodies of two neighbors whose home was ripped off its foundation.

-Alabama officials confirmed 180 deaths, while there were 33 in Mississippi, 33 in Tennessee, 14 in Georgia, eight in Virginia and one in Kentucky.
+Alabama's state emergency management agency said it had confirmed 162 deaths, while there were 33 in Mississippi, 33 in Tennessee, 14 in Georgia, eight in Virginia and one in Kentucky.

 President Barack Obama said he would visit Alabama Friday to view damage and meet with the governor and families devastated by the storms.
 Obama has already expressed condolences by phone to Gov. Robert Bentley and approved his request for emergency federal assistance.